 As the sun slowly emerges from the horizon, the view is to die for.
-The mountain ranges are at a riot of colours while the sun paints the canvas.
+The mountain ranges are at a riot of colors while the sun paints the canvas.
 Photographers will be on cloud nine with the kind of pictures that they will be able to capture.
-The splendid views will more than makeup for your early morning struggle with sleep and the chill.
+The splendid views will more than make up for your early morning struggle with sleep and the chill.

 #2.
 Himalayan Mountaineering Institute and Darjeeling Zoo